 In October, Bonhams in London will once again present the impressive range of Stern's career to the international art market.
 Other pictures on offer include works from the 1940s such as Mangbetu woman carrying fruit, 1942, £300,000-500,000, Malay Lady in Yellow, 1942, £350,000-550,000, and Young Xhosa woman, 1941, £150,000-200,000.

 Mangbetu woman carrying fruit is informed by the artist's journey to the Congo in 1942, the first of three visits to the country.
-The piece reflects Stern at the height of her powers, demonstrating her mastery of vivid color and lively brushwork.
+The piece reflects Stern at the height of her powers, demonstrating her mastery of vivid colour and lively brushwork.
 Previous director of the Irma Stern Museum, Neville Dubow, commented, "In the Congo [Irma Stern] found a society whose primary needs were still met to a degree by the work of the artist/craftsman; and she responded to this first-hand encounter with creative tribal functionalism with a fundamental creativity of her own.
-She produced a body of painting of extraordinary vigor and decorative control."
+She produced a body of painting of extraordinary vigour and decorative control."

 Young Xhosa woman and Malay Lady in Yellow reflect inspiration closer to home.
 Typically, Stern's paintings of people from other cultures tend to focus more on cultural aspects – such as visible differences in appearance and dress – than individuals, though always with a sense of common humanity.
 In this portrait of a Xhosa woman, Stern devotes lavish attention to her model's headdress (a sign of social status) and the deep orange blanket gathered in rich folds around her, setting them off against a backdrop of rolling hills of blue and green, purple and brown.
 Similarly, the ochre tones of the headscarf of the sitter in Malay Lady in Yellow are heightened by the bright yellow background as the scarf flows over her shoulder.
 In Cape Town, Stern would often visit the Malay quarter – nestled on the slopes of Signal Hill – and was inspired by its vibrant cultural and religious life.
 On occasion, Stern would attend social events such as weddings in pursuit of fresh subjects.